-Primary care behavioral health (PCBH) is a population-based approach to mental health care that is simultaneously co-located, collaborative, and integrated within a primary care clinic.
-In this model behavioral health consultants (BHCs) work side by side with members of the clinical care team, including primary care providers, nursing/medical staff, dietitians, and others, to provide behavioral assessment and focused intervention at the point of care.
+Primary care behavioral health (PCBH) is a promising practice with emerging evidence that is a population-based approach to mental health care simultaneously co-located, collaborative, and integrated within a primary care clinic.
+Behavioral health consultants (BHCs) work side by side with members of the clinical care team, including primary care providers, nursing/medical staff, dietitians, and others, to provide behavioral assessment and focused intervention at the point of care.
 An essential component of the PCBH model is the use of "warm hand-offs" whereby patients are immediately referred by care team members and met by BHCs in the context of their original medical visit.
-These "warm hand-offs" provide two key benefits: 1) allow for real-time communication between medical and behavioral personnel to facilitate a collaborative, whole-person care plan for patients and 2) increase patient access to behavioral care by removing common barriers that impede patients from seeking mental health services (e.g., stigma, shame, transportation limitations, childcare issues).
-Typical visits by BHCs are brief in nature (lasting 10-30 minutes), are solution-focused, and aim to provide patients tangible behavioral skills to improve daily functional abilities.
-BHCs are flexible members of the care and possess a generalist, well-rounded skillset to match the wide array of patient needs that enter the clinic.
-On any given day, a BHC may be asked to assist to intervene with issues of depression, anxiety, substance abuse, sleep hygiene, smoking cessation, marital discord, grief, parenting, or situational stress.
+These "warm hand-offs" allow for real-time communication between medical and behavioral personnel to facilitate a collaborative, whole-person care plan for patients and increase patient access to behavioral care by removing common barriers to patients seeking mental health services (e.g., stigma, shame, transportation limitations, childcare issues).
+Typical visits by BHCs are brief (lasting 10-30 minutes), solution-focused, and aim to provide patients tangible behavioral skills to improve daily functional abilities.
+BHCs are flexible members of the care and possess a generalist, well-rounded skillset to match the wide array of patient needs that enter a practice (e.g., depression, anxiety, substance abuse, sleep hygiene, smoking cessation, marital discord, grief, parenting, situational stress).
+Emerging research supports PCBH in treatment for depression, post-traumatic stress disorder, generalized anxiety disorder, adult general mental health functioning, pediatric diagnoses, and in reducing stigma.
+35-44